csmall/rnms/docs/install.rst

 code-block::
   WSGIPythonHome /usr/local/pythonenv/BASELINE

-Rosenberg Environment
+RoseNMS Environment
 ---------------------
-The Rosenberg Environment is made almost the same way and will be located at /usr/local/pythonenv/rnms.
-It is best to install TurboGears first as it pulls in the right sort of dependencies, then install Rosenberg.
+The RoseNMS Environment is made almost the same way and will be located at /usr/local/pythonenv/rnms.
+It is best to install TurboGears first as it pulls in the right sort of dependencies, then install RoseNMS.

 .. code-block:: bash